Athlete Portal FAQ

 What are the insurance requirements?

-All Lawrence University student-athletes must provide evidence of an insurance policy that has a limit of at least $90,000 and also cover athletically-related injuries.
+All Lawrence University student-athletes must provide proof of a primary health insurance policy that has a limit of at least $90,000 and also covers intercollegiate/athletically-related injuries.

 This is a prerequisite for practice and competition set forth by the NCAA.
-No student will be allowed to participate in any way until such evidence of current insurance coverage is on file with the Lawrence University Department of Athletics.
-This includes a photocopy of both sides of your insurance card and a more detailed insurance information which is entered in the Athlete Portal.
+No student-athlete will be allowed to participate in any team activities including, but not limited to, practice, competition, strength and conditioning sessions, until such evidence of current insurance coverage is on file with the Lawrence University Department of Athletics.
+This includes a copy of both sides of your insurance card and more detailed insurance and policyholder information which is entered in to the Athlete Portal.

 If you have questions regarding the terms of your coverage, you should contact your insurer immediately.
-Please be sure to note if there are any exclusions in your policy regarding athletically-related injuries or regional coverage.
+Please be sure to note if there are any exclusions in your policy regarding athletically-related injuries, intercollegiate athletics, or regional coverage.
 If your insurance does not meet these requirements, Lawrence University will review the individual circumstances.

 Will the insurance offered through the school cover my athletic participation?

-No, the Student Assurance Accident and Sickness policy offered through Lawrence University does not cover athletically related injures so therefore it is not a valid form of insurance for participation.
+NO, the Student Assurance Accident and Sickness policy offered through Lawrence University does not cover athletically related injures so therefore it is not a valid form of insurance for intercollegiate athletic participation.